How to Get Power of Attorney for

 When Parents Are Not of Sound Mind

-If one or both of your parents are experiencing advanced dementia or another progressive condition that impacts their mental acuity, you’ll need to get a doctor to confirm whether or not they are able to sign a Power of Attorney document.
+If one or both of your parents are experiencing advanced dementia or another progressive condition that impacts their mental acuity, you will need to get a doctor to confirm whether or not they are able to sign a power of attorney document.
 In some cases, the doctor may have to testify in court.

-In this situation, you’ll need to establish guardianship through the Florida court system to make decisions on their behalf.
-It’s a good idea to hire an attorney to help you handle this process, as it can become quite complicated.
+In this situation, you will need to establish guardianship through the Florida court system to make decisions on their behalf.
+It is a good idea to hire an attorney to help you handle this process, as it can become quite complicated.

 The Sterling Aventura: Supporting Adults and Their Families

 At The Sterling Aventura, we know that living with dementia can be stressful for adults and their families.
-We’re here to support everyone involved.
-Whether your parent is in the early stages of dementia and doesn’t need full-time support or you’re dealing with the later stages of the disease, we’re here for you.
+We are here to support everyone involved.
+Whether your parent is in the early stages of dementia and does not need full-time support or is dealing with the later stages of the disease, we are here for your family.

 Our Florida memory care community provides personalized support plans that help every resident maximize their abilities so they can reach their personal goals.
-As a family member, you’re an important part of that.
-We’ll take the burden of care off your shoulders so you can focus on spending time with your parent, helping them live the life you know they want.
+As a family member, you are an important part of that.
+We will take the burden of care off your shoulders so you can focus on spending time with your parents, helping them live the life you know they want.

 Learn more about how the Sterling Aventura partners with families to create an environment of engagement, community and collaboration.
-We’d love to talk with you about our commitment to helping our residents live full and meaningful lives.
+We would love to talk with you about our commitment to helping our residents live full and meaningful lives.
 Reach out today for more information.